tarikh03/K2View-Academy/articles/DPM/09_DPM_Tutorial/README.md

 We invite you to acquire a firsthand experience of our DPM application by following this step-by-step tutorial.

-This tutorial will take you through the main activities of implementing and using our DPM application, such as implementing a Data Subject Access Request (DSAR) Flow, defining Consents, executing PII Discovery, and more.
+This tutorial will take you through the main activities of implementing and using our DPM application, such as implementing a Data Subject Access Request (DSAR) Flow, defining Consents, executing PII Discovery, and other DPM features.

-This guide takes you through the set-up activities required to create your dedicated sandbox environment and the detailed steps of implementation and execution of various DPM features.

 ## Tutorial Project Presentation